 Kids are like sponges.
 They absorb the teacher’s vibe.
 If a teacher is engaged, confident and comfortable with students, they feel that positivity and lean in for learning.
 Conversely, if a student senses reticence, fear or stress from their teacher, it has a ripple effect.
-Now more than ever, teachers need to feel valued and validated on a whole new level, especially new teachers, who are entering the education adventure in the wake of one of the most challenging years in recent history.
+Now more than ever, teachers need to feel valued and validated on a whole new level, especially new teachers, who are entering the education adventure.

 In this retreat, I’ll work with teachers on four main areas of focus:

 There’s a difference between authority and emotional credibility.
 Authority is what a teacher has over a child; emotional credibility is when a child feels safe in trusting that adult.
 I’ll walk participants through The Three Tenets of Emotional Credibility in Communication, and how to use them to establish mutual trust, openness and honesty with a student.
 I’ll walk teachers through the common mistakes often made when dealing with a disruptive student, and offer creative alternatives to sending students to the principal’s office.
 I’ll discuss the concept of not giving away your power in the classroom, and show participants a whole new approach to not only connecting with their students on a human level, but using that connection to deepen classroom community, inspire inclusivity, and motivate academic earnestness.

 Curriculum Enhancements: A Creative Approach to Lessons that Increases Engagement and Deepens Retention and Assimilation